Baseflow/XF-Material-Library/README.md

 ##### Styling Alert Dialogs

 `MaterialAlertDialogConfiguration` class provides properties to be used for customizing an alert dialog.
-You can pass an instance of this class to any overload methods of `MaterialDialogs.ShowAlertAsync()`.
+You can pass an instance of this class to any overload methods of `MaterialDialog.Instance.AlertAsync()`.

 The properties of `MaterialAlertDialogConfiguration` class are: